 Funding will support parks operations, maintenance, and improvements.

-Funding will support the Office of Recovery and Resiliency to implement the Board’s priorities within the Recovery and Resiliency Framework.
+Funding will support the Policy, Grants, and Special Projects Division of the County Administrator's Office to implement the Board’s priorities within the Strategic Plan.

 D. Program Administration and Integrity